Sgalaano/Pitch/README.md

 |User wants to create a pitch| They create an account |user receives an email to welcome them|
 |User wants to view different pitch categories| They search for the category |Pitches in that category are displayed|

+ALL THE PITCHES ADDED WILL BE STORED IN THE DATABASE. git clone : https://github.com/Sgalaano/Pitch.git to acces the database

 #Technologies Used
 This project uses major technologies which are :
 - Bootstrap
 - Python3.6
 - flask

 ## Support and Contacts
  - sgalaano@gmail.com
  - 0796184389